-- 1. The owner's contribution shall be equal to or exceed the buy-down amount needed to generate a measure SIR greater than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - 2.
+- The owner's contribution shall be equal to or exceed the buy-down amount needed to generate a measure SIR greater than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - 2.
 The owner's contribution shall be at least 15 percent of the total cost of measures performed when the heat is provided through a shared meter. - 3.
 The buy-down of measures shall not result in other cost-effective measures being dropped.
-All measures that were cost-effective after the initial energy audit remain a part of the list of measures to be completed. - 4.
-The cumulative SIR shall be greater than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - There shall be documentation in the customer file of the energy audit, including measures that will be completed which have an initial SIR of less than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - 6.
-A summary of all costs associated with the weatherization of the building shall be retained in the customer file. - 7.
+All measures that were cost-effective after the initial energy audit remain a part of the list of measures to be completed.

+- 4. The cumulative SIR shall be greater than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - 5.
+There shall be documentation in the customer file of the energy audit, including measures that will be completed which have an initial SIR of less than or equal to 0.80 for Public Benefits and/or LIHEAP funded jobs. - 6.
+A summary of all costs associated with the weatherization of the building shall be retained in the customer file and uploaded to the HE+ System, including documentation of owner's contribution. - 7.
 The owner's contribution can be used for the replacement of water heater(s) not eligible as an energy conservation measure.
 A copy of the paid invoice for the water heater(s) shall be uploaded to the HE+ System for documentation.
 See Section 8.7.3.2 Multifamily Water Heater Replacement Specifications for additional information.